PatHarrison/PatHarrison/README.md

 I am a graduate at the University of Calgary with a B.Sc. in astrophysics.
 I am a motivated individual who adapts well to new challenges and strives to always be learning.

 During my degree I focused on data science and computational physics.
-This lead me to a career in the tech industry where I am currently a software testing engineer.
+This lead me to a career in the tech industry where I have over two years of experience as a automation software engineer.

+I am currently a student of an Applied GIS Bachelors degree looking for a spatial analyst role.

 ### Tools I use:
 <div>